Big Hero 6 (film): Outside North America

 Two weeks ahead of its North American release, Big Hero 6 was released in Russia (earned $4.8 million) and Ukraine (earned $0.2 million) in two days (October 25–26).
 The main reason behind the early release was in order to take advantage of the two weeks of school holidays in Russia.
 Jeff Bock, box office analyst for Exhibitor Relations, said "For a two-day gross, that's huge.
 It's a giant number in Russia."
 In its second weekend, the film added $4.8 million (up 1%) bringing its total nine-day cumulative audience to $10.3 million in Russia and $10.9 including its revenue from Ukraine.

 In its opening weekend, the film earned $7.6 million from seventeen markets for a first weekend worldwide total of $79.2 million, behind Interstellar ($132.2 million).
 It went to number one in the Philippines, Vietnam, and Indonesia.
 It opened with $4.8 million in Mexico.
 In Japan, where the film is locally known as Baymax, it opened at second place behind Yo-Kai Watch: Tanjō no Himitsu da Nyan!, with $5.3 million, marking it the second-biggest Disney opening in Japan behind Frozen. and topped the box office for six consecutive weekends.
 The film opened in second place with $6 million ($6.8 million including previews) in the U.K., which is 15% lower than Frozen.
 It opened at No. 1 with $14.8 million in China, which is the biggest opening for a Disney and Pixar animated film (breaking Frozen's record) and topped the box office for three consecutive weekends.

 The film became the highest-grossing Disney animated film in Vietnam and in China (surpassed by Zootopia)), the second-highest-grossing Disney animated film of all time in Russia, in the Philippines (behind Toy Story 3), and in Japan (behind Frozen).
 In addition to being the second-highest-grossing Disney animated film, it is also the fifth-highest-grossing animated film of all time in China.
 In total earnings, its biggest markets outside of the United States and Canada are China ($83.5 million) and Japan ($76 million).

 Critical response

+Big Hero 6 received positive reviews upon release.